Columbia University Club Foundation Inc

 How does Columbia University Club Foundation Inc spend its money?

 Columbia University Club Foundation Inc directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Columbia University Club Foundation Inc tax-deductible?